 Most any product you apply to a natural wood will change its color or tone.
 Some varnishes, oils, and dyes change the texture, bring out the layers of color, or subdue the grains of the wood.
-Before applying any finish to your reclaimed wood, sample the product on a small piece of the wood you will use first.
-Consider taking a piece of your wood to the home store and testing different products next to one another to see which finish achieves the color and texture you want.
-Keep in mind though, some products require more time and labor than others to apply.
+Before applying any finish to reclaimed wood sample the finish on a small piece first.
+Take a piece of your wood to the hardware store and test different products to see which finish achieves the color and texture you're looking for.
+Keep in mind that some products will require more time and labor than others to apply.

 Eco-friendly Finishes, Varnishes and Stains